Injuries could derail season for defending NFC champ 49ers

-The broken down truck, however, is the least of the concerns for coach Kyle Shanahan.
+The broken-down truck, however, is the least of coach Kyle Shanahan’s concerns.

 Shanahan said there was a lot of frustration when the team arrived for its stay at The Greenbrier resort before visiting the Giants next week.